 - Clarity & Soundstage – Nope.
 Flat and monotonous.

 The best I can explain the sound quality – The UKKUER sounds like a repurposed old telephone with some failed bass enhancements.
-Yes, vocals and instruments sound dull, with a pronounced bass taking over.
+Yes, the vocals and instruments sound dull, with a pronounced bass taking over.

 I first thought it may be some issues with the Bluetooth and switched over to using the audio cable.
 Same old story.
 These guys probably cheap out on using some crappy drivers.
+Nothing is enjoyable about the sound quality.

 BATTERY & WIRELESS